 Our sister airline Air Iceland Connect flies from Reykjavík to Ísafjörður in the Westfjords, Egilsstaðir in East Iceland, and Akureyri in North Iceland – and from these regional bases, Iceland's pristine nature is at your doorstep.

-We’re extremely grateful to the Icelandic authorities for how they are guiding Iceland through the health crisis, and for the methods they use to keep the coronavirus under control.
-The world has paid attention to our methods – check the data at the official Iceland website covid.is, and see how the world’s press has covered the Icelandic approach.
+We’re extremely grateful to the Icelandic authorities for how they are guiding Iceland through the health crisis, and for the methods they use to fight the coronavirus pandemic.
+Check the latest data at the official Iceland website covid.is, and see how the world’s press covered Iceland's approach in spring and early summer 2020.